Kong/docs.konghq.com/app/2.3.x/external-plugins.md

 ### Legacy configuration

-Kong versions 2.0.x to 2.2.x  supported only Go external plugins and a single plugin server using a different configuration style.
-Starting with Kong 2.3, the old style is recognized and internally transformed to the new style.
+{{site.base_gateway}} versions 2.0.x to 2.2.x  supported only Go external plugins and a single plugin server using a different configuration style.
+Starting with {{site.base_gateway}} version 2.3, the old style is recognized and internally transformed to the new style.

 If property `pluginserver_names` isn't defined, the legacy properties